 Why Focus on Polyester for Net Zero Material Transition?

-According to the textile exchange materials market report, published in December 2023, polyester is the most widely produced fibre globally, accounting for 54% of production in 2022.
+According to the textile exchange materials market report, polyester is the most widely produced fibre globally, accounting for around 59% of global fibre production in 2024.

 However, with its production being derived from petroleum, it is one of the most energy-intensive and environmentally damaging processes in the textile industry.